Christine Egan, Chief Executive Officer

 Riley is a Coordinator on the Market Development team at CLASP, providing program and operations support.
 She joins CLASP after working for the German American Chamber of Commerce in Leipzig, Germany, where she was instrumental in helping launch their new programs.
 Riley holds a bachelor's degree in Global Studies from the University of North Carolina at Chapel Hill, where she also interned for various environmentally focused nonprofits.
 In her free time, you can probably find her cooking, traveling, or practicing her Portuguese.

-Ruth Kimani, Coordinator, East Africa
+Ruth Kimani, Program Coordinator, East Africa

 Ruth is a project manager with three years of experience in the development sector—with a focus on social work, environment, research, and disaster risk reduction.
 Ruth's work within two coastal Kenyan counties contributed to the uptake of alternative sustainable approaches in environmental management.
 Outside of work, she supports empowerment initiatives and has helped co-found two youth organizations.
 Ruth enjoys the outdoors and is always up for a camping or hiking challenge!